 - Global workforce forecasting

-Manual tracking simply cannot support these analytics.
+Manual tracking simply cannot support these distributed workforce analytics.

-Trust vs. Visibility Balance
+Trust vs Visibility Balance

 1. Manual Tracking Creates Assumed Productivity